Nursing (MSN): Direct Entry Program

 The application deadline for Fall 2020 will be December 1, 2019.
 Simmons subscribes to NursingCAS for the application process.
 Please go to the NursingCAS website for more information on the application process.

 Applicants must have a BS or BA from a regionally accredited US college or university or a post-secondary institution abroad which is recognized by the Ministry of Education in the home country in a discipline other than nursing to apply.
+All candidates for admission will need to provide satisfactory evidence of secondary school graduation, or its equivalent, and compliance with the immunization requirements specified by the Massachusetts Department of Public Health [ref 244 CMR 6.04(3)(a)1] should they be admitted to the program.

 The Office of Admission subscribes to NursingCAS for the application process.
 Please see the NursingCAS website for more information on the application process.